Abdusshh/newsletter-app-workflow/blog/blog.md

 - **Loop Control**: Limits the number of newsletters sent to avoid infinite loops.
 - **Dynamic Content**: Includes links to blog posts in the emails.

-Here is an example of a completed workflow of an user who subscribed, received a newsletter, and unsubscribed:
+Here is an example of a completed workflow of a user who subscribed, received a newsletter, and unsubscribed:

 ![Workflow Example](/blog/workflow-example.png)

-You can acccss your workflows from the [Upstash Console](https://console.upstash.com/).
+You can access your workflows from the [Upstash Console](https://console.upstash.com/).

 ## Main Page Component